Jim Babjak: Appearances

 Other accomplishments include musical compositions and performances for the soap operas Passions and The Guiding Light, as well as television and radio commercials for Dairy Queen and Nissan Maxima.

 Television credits include Saturday Night Live, Late Night with Conan O'Brien, MTV Unplugged, The Tonight Show with Jay Leno, The Uncle Floyd Show, CBS This Morning, The Dennis Miller Show, and The Arsenio Hall Show.

 Recognition

 In 2019, Babjak, along with his bandmates in the Smithereens, were inducted into the class of 2018 New Jersey Hall of Fame.
-He has also been inducted into the White Castle Hall of Fame class of 2002 for his song "White Castle Blues."
+He has also been inducted into the White Castle "Cravers Hall of Fame" class of 2002 for his song "White Castle Blues."

 Babjak was rated #8 in the Asbury Park Press’ list of The 17 Greatest N.J.
 Guitarists of All Time.

 His composition, "Waking Up on Christmas Morning," was rated # 9 in the Asbury Park Press "The Christmas Top 10".

 According to Goldmine Magazine, among the bands influenced by the Smithereens was Nirvana.